Need help? We are available to speak to you 7 days a weekRead More

 • dowry-related abuse – including claiming dowry was not paid and coercive demands for further money or gifts.

 After submitting the change in circumstances form online for your Partner visa and sponsorship application, your partner will be automatically disconnected from all of your ImmiAccounts.
-This includes detachment from both your former partner's and migration agent's accounts, prioritising your safety and privacy.
+This includes:

 It is advisable to create a new ImmiAccount, using an email address inaccessible to your former partner.
 Subsequently, we will reach out to facilitate the transfer of your application to your new ImmiAccount.
-We will require your new ImmiAccount username and email address for this purpose.
+For this, we will require your:

 If the Department is satisfied with the information that you have provided, then you may still be eligible for a permanent visa.